The Backup Service allows full and incremental data-backups to be scheduled, and also allows the scheduling of merges of previously made data-backups.

 The type of task to be performed: this can either be one or more backups, or one or more backups and one or more merges.
 Backups can be full or incremental.

 A repository is a location that contains backed up data.
 The location must be accessible to all nodes in the cluster, and must be assigned a name that is unique across the cluster.
-A repository is defined with reference either to a specific bucket, or to all buckets on the cluster.
+A repository is defined with reference either to a specific bucket, or to all buckets in the cluster_.
 Data from each specified bucket will be backed up in the specified repository.

 A repository is defined with reference to a specific plan.
 Once repository-definition is completed, backups (or backups and merges) are performed of the data in the specified bucket (or buckets), with the data being saved in the repository on the schedule specified in the plan.